ikmb/dragen-variant-calling/docs/usage.md

 ### `--kit`
 For WES samples, the enrichment kit can be specified to enable targetted analysis and QC metrics.
 The most likely option to use at the CCGA would be 'xGen_v2'.

+### `--panel`
+For practical reasons, it can be desirable to determine the coverage of a discrete set of target genes, such as for a gene panel.
+The pipeline currently supports the following panels:

+- Dilatative Kardiomyopathie [cardio_dilatative]
+- Dilatative Kardiomyopathie 2021 [cardio_dcm_2021]
+- Hypertrophe Kardiomyopathie [cardio_hypertrophic]
+- Hypertrophe Kardiomyopathie 2021 [cardio_hcm_2021]
+- Non-Compaction Kardiomyopathie [cardio_non_compaction]
+- Pulmonale Hypertonie 2021 [cardio_pah_2021]
+- Gene Immundefekt Agammaglobulinämie (25kb panel) [IMM_AGG]
+- Gene Immundefekt Hypogammaglobulinämie (25kb panel) [IMM_HGG]
+- Gene Immundefekt großes Panel [IMM]
+- Gene Immundefekt intestinal (25kb panel) [IMM_IBD]
+- Breast cancer panel [ breast_cancer ]
+- Liver disease [ Liver ]
+- Intellectual disability [ Intellectual_disability ]

+Please note that this will also create additional run metrics, including a per-sample list of target exons that fall below a minimum sequence coverage.

+### `--all_panels`
+This is a short-cut function to enable the production of statistics for all currently defined panels (for a given reference assembly!).
+Mutually exclusive with `--panel` and `--panel_intervals`.

+### `--panel_intervals`
+This option allows the user to run non-defined panels.
+Must be in picard interval list format and match the sequence dictionary of the genome assembly to run against (use with care!!!).
+Usually, you would start with a target list in BED format and convert this into an interval list using the Picard Tools "BedToIntervalList" command.

+## Optional analyses

 ### `--clingen` [ false(default) | true ]
 Enable targeted calling routines for clinicallly relevant genes.
 This option only works with WGS data (i.e. not when specifiying --exome).